Lana Lang (Smallville): Relationships

 Even though Lana eventually marries Lex in season six, Al Gough argues that Lana still loved Clark and Clark still loved her.
 The only reason Lana was with Lex was because Clark forced her in that direction and she ended up getting in over her head.
 By contrast, writer Caroline Dries feels that Lana did love Lex, and that she did not make any hasty decisions when she agreed to marry him.
 Dries believes that the progression of the show demonstrates that Lex earned Lana's love.
-To answer viewers that hated to see Lana marry Lex, Dries contends that as viewers we are seeing all of Lex, including how evil he truly is, while Lana only sees the portion of Lex that appears good.
+To answer viewers that hated to see Lana marry Lex, Dries contends that viewers are seeing all of Lex, including how evil he truly is, while Lana only sees the portion of Lex that appears good.

 Reception

 In 2001, Kristin Kreuk was nominated for a Saturn Award for Best Actress, as well as Female Cinescape Genre Face of the Future.
 The following year, alongside co-star Tom Welling, Kreuk was nominated for a Best Actress Saturn Award again.
 She would receive two more nominations in that category, one in 2004 and one in 2006, before she departed from the show.
 In the 2003 Teen Choice Awards, Kristin Kreuk was nominated for Choice TV Actress: Drama/Action Adventure.
 She was nominated again in 2004, 2006, 2008 for the revised category Choice TV Actress: Action Adventure, and finally in 2009.
 Kreuk was also co-nominated with Welling at the 2006 Teen Choice Awards for Most Beautiful Couple (TV - Choice Chemistry).

-DVD Verdict's Brian Byun felt that the casting of the series was "pitch-perfect"; noting that Kreuk is "painfully luminous" as Lana Lang, which makes it obvious why she is the object of Clark's obsession.
+DVD Verdict's Brian Byun felt that the casting of the series was "pitch-perfect", noting that Kreuk is "painfully luminous" as Lana Lang, which makes it obvious why she is the object of Clark's obsession.